DaniilKimlb/pocketnet-proxy-api/README.md

 ## Overview

 The **PocketNet Proxy API** provides an easy-to-use interface to interact with the PocketNet network's RPC methods.
-It includes all the available methods and their corresponding parameters to interact with various network features, such as retrieving user profiles, managing transactions, and obtaining blockchain information.
+It includes all the available methods and their corresponding parameters to interact with various network features, such as retrieving user profiles, managing transactions, obtaining blockchain information, and performing wallet-related operations.

 This project provides a structured way to access the PocketNet proxy, making it simpler to integrate with applications and manage communication with the network.
 Each method in the library corresponds to a specific RPC action, and all method parameters and return types are fully documented for ease of use.